🌋 1. Mineralogy and Paleontology 🩕

 • Inorganic : generally not derived from living organisms.

-• Crystal structure : atoms are arranged in a regular pattern.
+• Crystalline Structure : atoms are arranged in a regular pattern.

-These characteristics allow us to distinguish a mineral from a rock or an artificial substance.
+These characteristics allow for the distinction of a mineral from a rock or an artificial substance.

 • Crystallography : study of the crystalline structures of minerals.

-• Mineral chemistry : analysis of the chemical composition and formulas of minerals.
+• Inorganic Chemistry : analysis of the chemical composition and formulas of minerals.

-• Physical and optical properties : hardness, cleavage, color, brightness, density, fluorescence.
+• Physical and optical properties: hardness, cleavage, color, luster, density, fluorescence.

 1.4 - The 7 crystal systems

-Minerals are classified according to their crystal system , which defines the arrangement of the axes and angles of their structure:
+Minerals are classified according to their crystal system, which defines the arrangement of axes and angles of their structure:

 System